aphyr/gnuplot/README.md

 some points.
 A lot of points.
 More points than Incanter or Analemma can reasonably handle.

+## Installation

+You'll need `gnuplot` installed and on your path--see your OS's package manager.
+After that, just add [the latest version from Clojars](https://clojars.org/gnuplot) to your `project.clj`.

 ## Usage

 I dunno bout the API here, so I'm calling it `raw-plot!` Maybe I'll wrap it in